 There are numerous accounts of Jesus performing miracles in the bible.
 You probably heard some of them.
-This piece will revisit the great miracle the Lord Jesus did.
+This piece will revisit the great miracles the Lord Jesus did that intervene human affairs in extraordinary way.
 You might be surprised how some of them came to happen.

 Click to go straight to specific topic on Jesus and his ministry:

 1. Jesus teaches to have faith in Him by calming the storm

 2. Woman’s faith droves her to touch Jesus’ clothes, she heals instantly

 3. Jesus heals believing royal official’s dying son from afar

 4. Belief in Jesus heals two blind men; mute spoke again after demon is casted out

 5. Jesus recruits His first disciples by a miraculous catch

 6. Jesus feeds thousands